 Whether you’re looking for quick information or want something to impress your friends for dinner, here’s our Featured 5 of the Week!

-Happy 4th of July weekend!
+Summer is for grilling!
 We’re getting ready for our big BBQ and planning what we want to serve our friends and families.
 We want it to be healthy, but also delicious.
 Which is why we’re here to give you 5 of the healthiest proteins to throw on the grill!

 5. Pork Loin

 Bet you never thought we’d say this one, right?
 Pork is notorious for being unhealthy, mostly because it’s used to make processed meats, such as bacon and breakfast sausage.
 However, leans proteins like pork tenderloins and pork chops are actually some of the healthier cuts of meat.